Frequently asked questions about hernias – understandable answers from the VenaZiel Hernia Center Berlin

 2 How is a diaphragmatic hernia diagnosed?

-The diagnosis is usually made by gastroscopy and/or an X-ray.
-During the endoscopy, the doctor can see directly whether parts of the stomach have slipped upwards.
-The X-ray pre-swallow shows the size and shape of the hernia in real time.
+Diagnosis is usually made through gastroscopy and/or a barium swallow X-ray.
+During endoscopy, the doctor can directly see if parts of the stomach have slipped upwards.
+The barium swallow X-ray shows the size and shape of the hernia in real-time.

 In addition, pH-metry (measurement of acid reflux) and manometry (pressure measurement) can be performed to assess the influence of the hernia on the reflux.
 In unclear cases, a CT scan is also used, e.g. in cases of suspected incarceration.
 In most cases, however, endoscopy + X-ray are sufficient for the diagnosis.